rowcased/rowcased.github.io/codewars.md

 <h2 id="translator"><br>2.
 C Translator</h2>

-My fascination with language differences from Python lead me to create translation to C for use on the site.
+My fascination with language differences from Python lead me to create translations to C for use on the site.
 I learned about code structure quality, maintainability, and especially writing strong unit tests.
 I like the idea that coders around the globe are using my test suites to improve their skills.

 * 136 ~ number of my [C translations available on Codewars](/C_translations)
 * 19.9% ~ percentage these make of all 685 approved C kata